ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @id~ no~ The ID for the step.
 This is also the name of a ``boolean`` variable in the session context in which the validation result will be recorded (``true`` for success).
     @desc~ no~ A description for this validation to display to the user and to include in the test session log.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @handler~ yes~ A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`).
     @level~ no~ The severity level to be considered when this step fails validation.
 Can be set to ``ERROR`` (the default) or ``WARNING``, or be defined dynamically via :ref:`variable reference<test-case-referring-to-variables>`.
     @stopOnError~ no~ A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.